Terms of reference

 Membership of the Board

-The Board shall comprise the Deans of the constituent Faculties and the following additional members:
+The Board shall comprise of the following members:

-There shall be no delegation of membership of the Board to another person from a constituent Faculty in the event that a Member is not able to attend a meeting, except the Director of the Koori Centre.
+There shall be no delegation of membership of the Board to another person from a constituent Faculty in the event that a Member is not able to attend a meeting.

 Observers may be invited to join meetings of the Board where the Board believes they would be helpful to its deliberations.